subvisual/subvisual.com/src/posts/2023-01-17-helping-sandclock-build/index.md

 Subvisual has coached both the founders and the team to be ready to steer their company through building this revolutionary product as its potential blossoms.

 It means helping everyone understand process.
 How to deal with the team, how to hire, what behaviors to have to ensure the team replicates them.
-Culturally, founder behavior is key, and we made sure Sandcock’s leadership knew exactly what to do from the very first moment all the way to now.
+Culturally, founder behavior is key, and we made sure Sandclock’s leadership knew exactly what to do from the very first moment all the way to now.

 ### Which is coming now